Finnish conjugation: Verbs of obligation in the agent construction

 There is no equivalent of this type of construction in English.

-The verb täytyä can be used only in this construction and therefore has no other personal forms.
-The other verbs can carry personal endings in other forms of construction with the normal subject, verb, and object in which the obligation is less strong or in which the verb takes on a different meaning altogether.
+The verb täytyä can only be used in this construction and therefore has no other personal forms.
+The other verbs can carry personal endings in other forms of construction with the normal subject, verb, and object, in which the obligation is less strong or in which the verb takes on a different meaning altogether.